botgram/botgram/docs/message.md

  - `msg.width` returns the width of the sticker in pixels.

  - `msg.height` returns the height of the sticker in pixels.

+ - `msg.emoji` returns a string with the emoji associated to the sticker.

  - `msg.thumbnail` returns information about the sticker's thumbnail if available, not present otherwise.
      - `msg.thumbnail.file` returns information about the image file: